elic4vet/elic4vet/README.md

 ### About me
 Frontend Developer | Passionate about Technology and Continuous Learning

 Hi, I'm Elisabeth, I live and work in Germany.
 I am proficient in Javascript, React, HTML, CSS, UI/UX, Figma, and Bootstrap.
 I am passionate about learning and staying updated with the latest trends in the tech industry.
 My curiosity drives me to seek out new challenges and improve my skills constantly.
 I enjoy working with diverse teams, exchanging ideas, and contributing to a positive and productive work environment.
 I am always open to networking with professionals, sharing knowledge, and exploring new opportunities.
-Let's connect!

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) Visit my Linkedin](https://www.linkedin.com/in/eerkekoglou/)